 A Central Location: For me, staying at a central location in a city is just as important as staying in a hostel with good amenities.
 Though it is true that hostels located at a good location often charge a little extra, the fact that your expenses later come to the same point because you save on tuktuks and local taxis cannot be disregarded.
 Also, in most cases, a centrally located hostel organises free walking tours as an added service.

 Free Space In The Dorm: Sometimes a 6-bed dorm can feel more suffocating than a 12-bed dorm because they lack free space.
 I hate hostels where beds are hopelessly crammed in tiny rooms just to make more money out of whatever little space they have left.

-A hostel with a 12-bed dorm can charge more than a hostel with 6-bed dorm because it offers more space and products like sitting-chairs/wardrobes/lockers inside the dorm.
+A hostel with a 12-bed dorm can charge more than a hostel with a 6-bed dorm because it offers more space and products like sitting chairs/wardrobes/lockers inside the dorm.
 Hostels with dorms having a poor sense of interior design and lack of space are a big NO for me!